The Evolution Point: How AI Agents Challenge Agile 1.0

-When traditional Scrum processes meet autonomous AI teams, the contradictions become impossible to ignore.
+When traditional Scrum processes meet autonomous AI teams, new questions emerge that invite us to evolve.

 "In meetings across three continents, Scrum Masters sat silently while AI agents generated minutes, identified action items, and distributed summaries.
 Their traditional coordination value was automated away."

-The traditional Scrum Master role—built around facilitation, coordination, and impediment removal—faces existential threat from AI agents.
+The traditional Scrum Master role—built around facilitation, coordination, and impediment removal—is being transformed by AI agents.
 When GPT-4 can:

 - Generate and distribute meeting notes in 30 seconds